annalindqvist/Case-9-mongodb-node/README.md

 2. In VSC terminal type: "git clone https://github.com/annalindqvist/Case-9-mongodb-node.git" and press enter
 3. CD into projekt "cd Case-9-mongodb-node"
 4. Run "npm install" in terminal
+5. Create a .env file with the same content as in .env-example
+- 5.1: if you don't have an accout on Mongo DB you need to create one and after that create a database so you get the MongoDB Connection string
-5. To run project on your localhost:3000 type "npm run dev" in terminal
+6. To run project on your localhost:3000 type "npm run dev" in terminal